hundarogborn/TicTacToe/docs/administration.md

 - As a web application

+Download an uberjar from [our GitHub releases page](https://github.com/hundarogborn/TicTacToe/releases) and:

 ## Running the CLI app

-Download an uberjar from our release page and:

 ```
 $ java -jar path/to/tictactoe.jar cli
 ```

 ## Running the Web app

-Download an uberjar from oru release page and:

 ```
 $ java -jar path/to/tictactoe.jar web